ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 : Either a text string representing a Content-Type (e.g., an EAT media type
 {{-rats-eat-mt}}) or an unsigned integer corresponding to a CoAP Content-Format number ({{Section 12.3 of -coap}}).
+The latter MUST NOT be used in the JSON serialization.

 `value`:
 : The RATS conceptual message serialized according to the value defined in the type member.
+When using JSON, the value field MUST be encoded as Base64 using the URL and filename safe alphabet ({{Section 5 of -base64}}) without padding.
+This always applies, even if the conceptual message format is already textual (e.g., a JWT EAT).
+When using CBOR, the value field MUST be encoded as a CBOR byte string.

 `ind`:
 : An optional bitmap that indicates which conceptual message types are